(se VEL a mer)

 Calcium acetate 667 mg: Convert to 800 mg Renagel/Renvela

 Powder for oral suspension: Mix powder with water prior to administration.
-The 0.8 g packet should be mixed with 30 mL of water and the 2.4 g packet should be mixed with 60 mL of water (multiple packets may be mixed together using the appropriate amount of water).
+Mix the 0.8 g packet with 30 mL of water and mix the 2.4 g packet with 60 mL of water (multiple packets may be mixed together using the appropriate amount of water).

 Powder for oral suspension: Stir vigorously to suspend mixture just prior to drinking; powder does not dissolve.
 Drink within 30 minutes of preparing and resuspend just prior to drinking.